Why Are bees Good Pollinators?

 A dusting of fine, powdery pollen granules sticking to the hairs of the furry body of a bumble bee that is foraging on a knapweed flower.Pollen sticks to the hairs of the furry body of the bee.

-This means that as the bee's body and legs brush against the anthers of the flower (the anthers are the male part of the flower, and bear the pollen), some of the pollen catches on to hair
+Hairs enable transfer of pollen between flowers.
+As the bee's body and legs brush against pollen attached to the anthers of the flower, some of the pollen sticks to the bee's hair

-There are thousands of species of bee that attracted to different flowers, and are ideally adapted to enter into, and pollinate the many millions of different flower shapes, including very tiny bees that enter small, delicate flowers.
+Fortunately, there are thousands of species of bee, with different floral preferences, and ideally adapted to enter into, and pollinate the many millions of different flower shapes, including for example, very tiny bees that enter the smallest, delicate flowers.

 3. Buzz pollination